dkarthik12/Elk-Stack-Project/README.md

 ![image](https://user-images.githubusercontent.com/88988729/146615020-a7a6ca06-bfa0-45c3-8d82-c0d38c89b3b5.png)

 Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually, which limits the possibility of human error.
+However, it should be noted that the syntax or commands within configuration files and playbooks may need to be changed to better suit particular virtual machines or needs.
+For example, the command curl in the file filebeat-playbook.yml may need to be changed from to wget.

 Filebeat Installation and Configuration:
 Run docker container list -a to verify that the container is on in Gitbash.